 “Look at this bald-as-fuck, lazy-eyed monster in front of you,” said Dallas as he motioned to Page with one hand while driving with the other.
 “What exactly do you think the world has to offer an ugly cocksucker like this, huh?
 I got the answer for you–not fucking much!
 Do you think it’s a coincidence that most of the people who live a life of crime happen to be ugly as fuck?
 Society creates its own monsters by rejecting those who don’t correspond to popular opinion.
 So we got two choices; deal with the shitty hand the world has given us or go criminal.”

 “This killing people shit keeps us paid,” said Page.
 “And we’re doing society a favor.
 We’re making the world safe for you fucking Beverly Hills bastards.”

 “Oh…” said Chad.
 “But you kill who Tommy Cirvini says to kill.”

 Dallas paused, “Yeah, well…We all gotta choose a side.”

 The rest of the ride was silent after that.

-Before long they were surrounded by the bright lights of the downtown skyscrapers and, after exiting on an off-ramp, they found themselves driving down a long strip of local college students on their Friday night pub crawl.
-Finally, they pulled up to the Bathhouse.
+Before long they were surrounded by the bright lights of the downtown skyscrapers and, after exiting on an off-ramp, they found themselves driving down a long strip of local college students out on their Friday night pub crawl.
+Soon after, they pulled up to the Bathhouse.

 “Not fucking cool, dude,” Dallas replied.
 “But seriously, it might get squirmy in there so, I can’t believe I’m doing this but…”

-Dallas pulled out a small revolver from the glove box and handed it to Chad who held it in his hands like a new-born baby, afraid to make any sudden movements…or any movements at all for that matter.
+Dallas pulled out a small revolver from the glove box and handed it to Chad, who held it in his hands like a new-born baby, afraid to make any sudden movements…or any movement at all for that matter.